De Rham-Betti classes with coefficients: De Rham--Betti classes on abelian varieties

-\begin{rmk} The $\overline \Q$-de\,Rham--Betti conjecture remains open for the product of two non-isogenous CM elliptic curves.
-In that situation, the arguments in Step 2 of the proof of Theorem~\ref{T:dRB-elliptic}$(i)$ do not carry over as tori over $\overline \Q$ are merely classified by their rank. \end{rmk}
+\begin{rmk} The de\,Rham--Betti conjecture remains open for $\h(A) \otimes \overline \Q$ if contains two non-isogenous CM elliptic curves as factors.
+In that situation, the arguments in Step 2 of the proof of Theorem~\ref{T:dRB-elliptic}$(i)$ do not carry over as tori over $\overline \Q$ are merely classified by their rank.
+Moreover, we would like to point out that we are not aware of a proof of the de\,Rham--Betti Conjecture~\ref{C:dRB}$(ii)$ for $\h(E)\otimes \overline \Q$ with $E$ a CM elliptic curve that does not employ Chudnovsky's theorem~\cite{Chudnovsky}. \end{rmk}